What are period delay tablets?

 How long can I delay my period for?

-Your online GP will usually only prescribe period delay tablets for a maximum of 14 days.
-If you need to delay your period for longer, login to your account and contact your GP directly.
+Your online doctor will usually only prescribe period delay tablets for a maximum of 14 days.
+If you need to delay your period for longer, login to your account and contact your doctor directly.